-We carry out a building survey and give independent advice in Surrey on:
+We carry out building surveys and give independent advice in Surrey on:

 Surrey Building survey, Surrey House survey, Property defect survey, Building disputes survey, Surrey Dilapidation survey, Surrey Building survey, Surrey Commercial building survey, Surrey schedule of condition survey